-- He played Yoda in the Star Wars films, puppeteering him in The Empire Strikes Back, Return of the Jedi and The Phantom Menace note and voicing him in Attack of the Clones, Revenge of the Sith.
+- He played Yoda in the Star Wars films, puppeteering him in The Empire Strikes Back, Return of the Jedi and The Phantom Menace note and voicing him in Attack of the Clones and Revenge of the Sith.
 He also had a vocal cameo in The Force Awakens.
-He also has a One-Scene Wonder moment in The Last Jedi, in which Yoda is a puppet again, and had another voice cameo in The Rise of Skywalker.
+He reprised the role in The Last Jedi, in which Yoda is a puppet again, and had another voice cameo in The Rise of Skywalker.

 - He's had small roles in a bunch of John Landis movies.
 In The Blues Brothers, he's the prison guard in charge of the prisoner's personal effects; in Blues Brothers 2000 he plays a prison warden who is presumably the same character.
 He's a representative from the US Embassy in An American Werewolf in London, a corrupt cop in Trading Places, a test monitor in Spies Like Us, and a pathologist in Innocent Blood.
 Landis in turn plays a theatrical producer in The Muppets Take Manhattan.

-- He co-directed The Dark Crystal along with Jim Henson and performed two characters, Aughra and the Chamberlain (he didn't voice either of them, though).
+- He co-directed The Dark Crystal along with Jim Henson and performed two characters, Aughra and the Chamberlain (he didn't voice either of them, however).

 - He performed the Wiseman in Labyrinth, although again, he didn't voice him.